war/asset-loading/README.md

 ```

 ### EBO::free
-This free's the memory of the EBO object, which has been allocated by the GL driver (to avoid memory leaks once finished).
+This frees the memory of the EBO object, which has been allocated by the GL driver (to avoid memory leaks once finished).
 The function `glDeleteBuffers(1, &ebo)` carries this out.

 ### EBO::bind
 This function calls `glBindBuffer(GL_ELEMENT_ARRAY_BUFFER, vbo)`, which binds the EBO to be the current active one used for rendering.

 ### EBO::unbind
-Unbinding the currently active EBO is important once rendering a given mesh is finished, since it avoid undesirably modifying the EBO.
+Unbinding the currently active EBO is important once rendering a given mesh is finished, since it avoids undesirably modifying the EBO.
 Unbinding is achieved by calling `glBindBuffer(GL_ELEMENT_ARRAY_BUFFER, 0)` and passing 0 as the second argument.

 ## Mesh

 The `Mesh` class is responsible for rendering and interfacing with the 3D model.
 Given that some meshes may have skinning animations, it is also responsible for updating skin animations and passing skin weight and index data to the skinned shader.
 The two key functions of a Mesh class are its constructor, and `Mesh::update()` methods.

 ### Mesh::Mesh constructor
-When a `Mesh` class is created, the relevant mesh data required for rendering and rasterizing the 3D model (vertex coordinates, UV's, etc) are passed to it via the `MeshDataStruct` struct.
-Although most of this data is already in a usuable format for rendering, other data like tangent and bitangent (required for normal mapping) arrays do not exist yet.
-Additionally, all this data needs to be layed out in a 1D array with relevant strides and byte offsets demanded by the OpenGL drawing functions.
-Hence the first course is to create tangent and bitangent arrays, after that we can assemble the data in the required OpenGL format.
+When a `Mesh` class is created, the relevant mesh data required for rendering and rasterizing the 3D model (vertex coordinates, UV's, etc.) are passed to it via the `MeshDataStruct` struct.
+Although most of this data is already in a usable format for rendering, other data like tangent and bitangent (required for normal mapping) arrays do not exist yet.
+Additionally, all this data needs to be laid out in a 1D array with relevant strides and byte offsets demanded by the OpenGL drawing functions.
+Hence the first course is to create tangent and bitangent arrays; after that, we can assemble the data in the required OpenGL format.

-The full derivations of tangents and bitangents are not included here for the sake of brevity, but can be found here: https://ogldev.org/www/tutorial26/tutorial26.html
+The full derivations of tangents and bitangents are not included here for the sake of brevity but can be found here: https://ogldev.org/www/tutorial26/tutorial26.html
 In summary, we loop on a set of 3 vertices (due to it being a triangle), and calculate the displacement and UV vectors of two edges either side of the triangle required for the derived equations:
 ```cpp